sahay1503/BridgeLabz-2115000992/README.md

 * Read about C# constructor and this keyword in detail from dotnet.tutorials .
 * Practiced problems based on the concepts of this and sealed keyword.

+## Task 15: DATE: 05-02-2025
+* Read about C# OOPs concepts of Aggregation,Association and composition.
+* Read about  their combinations too like Aggregation with Association and so on.
+* Practiced problems based on the above concepts.